gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/commit-details-view.png" alt="Commits Details view" />
 </p>

-The Commit Details View provides rich details for commits and stashes: author, commit ID, links to Pull Requests and Issues, autolinks, changed files, and more.
+The _Commit Details_ view provides rich details for commits and stashes: author, commit ID, links to Pull Requests and Issues, autolinks, changed files, and more.

 These will show contextually as you navigate:

 - lines in the text editor
-- commits in the [Commit Graph](#commit-graph-view-), [Visual File History](#visual-file-history-view-), or [Commits view](#commits-view-)
+- commits in the [Commit Graph](#commit-graph-), [Visual File History](#visual-file-history-view-), or [Commits view](#commits-view-)
 - stashes in the [Stashes view](#stashes-view-)

-Alteratively, search for or choose a commit directly from the view.
+Alteratively, you can search for or choose a commit directly from the view.

-**For optimal usage, we highly recommended dragging this view to the secondary sidebar.**
+**For optimal usage, we highly recommended dragging this view to the Secondary Side Bar.**

 ### Commits View [#](#commits-view- 'Commits view')